-Since the introduction of the Tax Free Savings Account (TFSA) in 2009, anyone 18 years of age or older at that time who has never contributed to a TFSA would be eligible to place up to $57,500 into one, beginning in 2018.
+Since the introduction of the Tax Free Savings Account (TFSA) in 2009, anyone 18 years of age or older at that time who has never contributed to a TFSA savings account would be eligible to place up to $63,500 into one, beginning in the 2019 tax year.

 In my opinion, the last two words of the acronym have done a great disservice to the investment opportunities the TFSA represents: it is more than just a Savings Account.

 TFSA Savings Accounts have the same investment options as RSPs.

-Deciding on the appropriate investments for your TFSA follows the same process as other components of your portfolio: what asset mix will allow you to sleep at night and what might you need to draw from your portfolio in the next 3 to 5 years?
+Deciding on the appropriate investments for your TFSA savings account follows the same process as other components of your portfolio: what asset mix will allow you to sleep at night and what might you need to draw from your portfolio in the next 3 to 5 years?

 But what's the right level for an emergency fund?
 3 to 6 months of income allows one to deal with interruptions in employment as well as financial emergencies.

 A typical financial emergency may be to replace a gas furnace.
 The top-end list price for a furnace is $7,500 and with a TFSA daily savings of $57,500 you could purchase 7.6 furnaces!

-The point is that if your TFSA holds too much in daily savings and/or short term deposits, you are not taking advantage of the longer term planning benefits a TFSA provides.
+The point is that if your TFSA savings account holds too much in daily savings and/or short term deposits, you are not taking advantage of the longer term planning benefits a TFSA provides.

 Consider retirement planning: a withdrawal from a TFSA is not taxed, whereas the full amount of an RSP or RIF withdrawal is added to your income.
 This makes a TFSA an ideal complement to your RSP, particularly when it comes to addressing lump sum needs in retirement.

 If you do not require TFSA money for at least 7 years, a more balanced investment approach may be more profitable.
 A retirement savings may be more effectively accumulated through a TFSA in some situations.